YonekuraLab/CryoGridTools/README.md

 ## Description
 STL files can be imported directly to 3D printing.
-BLENDER files are original design files for modification by Blender, free software (https://www.blender.org/).
+All tools were designed by Blender (https://www.blender.org/).

 ## Recommendation
 FDM 3D printer with ABS filaments is suitable for printing of these tools.